 Technical and Research Skills: IT SKills

-This three-day course will build on the knowledge gained in the "C++ for Beginners" course.
-After attending this course, you will be able to write C++ programs for your own work.
+This three-day course continues to build on the knowledge of "C++ for Beginners" course.
+After attending this course, you will be able to write C++ programs for your own scientific work.

 Topics covered in this advanced course include: